Have questions? Find answers right here.

 For the same reason the Lenape people (the inhabitants of the area when European settlers arrived) called the river “Wapahani,” or river of white sands.
 While erosion and sediment loads today obscure it, the river’s bottom is often white limestone or limestone sand, giving the river a gleaming white reflection on sunny days.

 Check out the White River Alliance’s Live Conditions page to see risk levels associated with water level and pollution.
 There are two stretches that do meet EPA’s water quality standards for swimming: the river from about 66th Street to about 82nd Street in Indianapolis and adjacent to River Road Park in Carmel.
 Except for these two locations, the entire river is “impaired,” meaning that it does not meet water quality standards for swimming.
-This is particularly true after rain events (especially south of Broad Ripple), when pollution is swept into the river.
+This is particularly true after rain events (especially south of Fall Creek), when pollution is swept into the river.
 During dry weather we recommend “feet, not face,” meaning its fine to touch the river, just don’t do things like swimming that would splash water into your face (and also avoid getting water in any open wounds).
 Learn more on our water quality page.

 It depends on the type of fish, who’s eating them, and how often.
 The Indiana State Department of Health maintains a map of fish consumption advisories for all waterways in Indiana.
 This site gives recommendations for sensitive populations as well as the general population and will tell you how much of a type of fish is safe to each over a timeframe.